 Hill House, having claimed the lives of several women, is now playing host to a parapsychologist and his charges as they investigate these claims of supernatural activity.
 One of the women, Elenor, is freaking out almost from the get-go.
 She’s obviously disturbed by the death of her mother, and less-obviously unsettled by the paranormal activity no one else can confirm.
 Is it all in her head, or is she being targeted by the spirits in Hill House?

 If you are one of those people who think black and white movies aren’t scary, then I challenge you to watch this one and then go right to sleep.
 Based on the book The Haunting of Hill House by Shirley Jackson, the film sort of finds its own way with a fearless cast, unafraid to embrace the material and milk it for all it’s worth.
 The movie teeters on the edge of melodrama, but skillful editing and some great camera work manage to allay some of the soap opera hysterics and allow the viewer to decide for themselves what’s really going on.
+The Haunting one of the great “something out of nothing” movies, a film that manages to be scary and suspenseful using something that Hollywood used to value called acting.
 Genius.